v-ramesh/project-cleaningdata-coursera/README.md

 I have chosen to create the tidy data set in the *wide* form, where the all measurements (more precisely, their average values) appear in a single row for each subject, activity combination.
-This section of the R-script is fairly self-explanatory; it uses the following functions/features from the *dplyr* package:
+This satisfies the tidy data requirements since each row contains a single observation (for the combination of subject and activity) and each variable represents a different measurement.
+This section of the R-script is fairly self-explanatory - main noteworthy uses of the *dplyr* package are as follows:
 * Chaining (%>%) to compose functions
-* summarise_each, rather than summarise, to take the mean of all columns (other than those that are grouped-by) without having to explicitly list them all as would have had to be done with summarise.
+* Using the function *summarise_each*, rather than *summarise*, to take the mean of all columns (other than those that are grouped-by) without having to explicitly list them all as would have been required if we had used *summarise*.
+Finally, since the values now represent averages per group, we update the variable names in the data frame **tidy_averages** to accurately reflect their new values.
+This is done by prepending the string "Avg:" to all column names except the first two (corresponding to Subject and Activity) which are unchanged.

 ### Coda: Writing the tidy data set to a text file

 1. Following the course project instructions, we output the tidy data frame to a text file by using write.table with parameter row.name = FALSE.
 The output file name has been chosen to be "Tidy Averages.txt".
+I prefer the look of the text file where strings don't appear within double quotes and therefore have used the parameter quote = FALSE.

 2. Note that the text file may not be so easy to read directly.
-You could use the following sequence of commands, e.g., to read in the file into R and view it as a nicely formatted data frame (assuming you store it as the file "Tidy Averages.txt"):
+You could use the following sequence of commands, e.g., to read in the file into R and view it as a nicely formatted data frame (assuming you store my output text file as "Tidy Averages.txt"):
       ```R
-      Tidy.Averages <- read.table("Tidy Averages.txt", header = TRUE)
+      Tidy.Averages <- read.table("Tidy Averages.txt", header = TRUE,
+      		       		check.names = FALSE)
       View(Tidy.Averages)
       ```
-Note especially the fact that if you use read.table, you should use the parameter header = TRUE.
+Note especially the fact that you should use the parameters header = TRUE (to read the first line as column names) and check.names = FALSE (to prevent R from changing the column names).

 3. The more verbose and comprehensive descriptions of the variable names are in the codebook.
 The codebook is the file "Codebook.txt" in